0xhrsh/UMB_RK/README.md

 # UMB_RK
-Step 1: Run the batch file to install the pre-requisites Step 2: Make a disposable "GMAIL ID", and in that turn "allow less secure apps" to on step 3: Open the python script step 4: Enter the disposable ID and it's password, step 5: Enter the ID you want to recieve the co-oridnates on step 6: Run the script
+Step 1: Run the batch file to install the pre-requisites Step 2: Make a disposable "GMAIL ID", and in that turn "allow less secure apps" to on step 3: Open the python script (Theif Fucker) step 4: Enter the disposable ID and it's password, step 5: Enter the ID you want to recieve the co-oridnates on step 6: Run the script